wheaney/social-freedom/README.md

 * Cognito identities for sign-in
   * Cognito Hosted UI can be used for sign-in/up
 * DynamoDB "identity to account" table containing mapping of cognito identity (arn) to account id that owns their infrastructure
+* SNS topics
+  * Profile updated
 * Lambdas
-  * Account registration, new account ID provided
+  * Account registration, Cognito identity, AWS region, and AWS account ID provided
+    * Verify identity, region, and account ID
     * Deploy CloudFormation template to account
+      * Will need to fail back to the UX with instructions on adding an IAM policy if this fails
     * Add identity to account id mapping in DynamoDB
-    * Subscribe to SNS topic for profile updates
     * Grab initial profile data, if present
+    * Invoked directly from UX synchronously, no SNS topic needed
   * Account deregistration
     * Reverse of account registration
   * Account profile updated, SNS topic subscription
     * Update account search index
-  * Account preferences updated
-    * Update profile updated SNS topic subscription above, based on account prefs

 ## User accounts, 1 AWS account per user
 User owns their AWS account, which includes all their posts and uploads, and they are responsible for providing their own payment information.
 Account usage should be designed to take advantage of AWS Free Tier to the extent possible, ideally costing users less than $1 per month.